marisadaze2333/marisadaze2333.github.io/_publications/publications.md

 + Utility-Cost Ratio Maximization in Quantum Networks for Secure Quantum Key Distribution, <br>
   **Liangxin Qian** and Jun Zhao. <br>
   _In IEEE International Conference on Quantum Communications, Networking, and Computing (QCNC 2025), 2025._
-+ Quantum Technologies and Their Transformative Roles in the Metaverse: A Comprehensive Survey, <br>
-  **Liangxin Qian** and Jun Zhao. <br>
-  _In IEEE International Conference on Quantum Communications, Networking, and Computing (QCNC 2025), 2025._
 + Quantum Networks in 6G Communications: Technologies, Challenges, and Applications, <br>
   **Liangxin Qian** and Jun Zhao. <br>
   _In IEEE International Conference on Quantum Communications, Networking, and Computing (QCNC 2025), Poster, 2025._